zkf1997/DIMOS/README.md

 Each demo is provided as a single script and can be adapted to general scenes you want to test by changing the scene/object mesh paths.
 By running the demos, you can generate [**random**]() motions in given scenes.
 Due to the stochastic nature of our method, the generated results will have varied quality and may have failures.

 ### Locomotion in 3D Scenes
 This demo generates locomotion in 3D scenes given a pair of start and target locations.
 Collision-free waypoints are generated using navigation mesh-based path-finding.

 You can also choose to manually specify the path of waypoints in the script.
 Visualization of the navmesh path-finding result can be switched on/off using the `visualize` variable.

+You may see some pop-up visualization windows for navigation mesh generation and path-finding.
+You can close the window after confirming the results are reasonable, then the generation will start.
 * Generation:
   ```
   python synthesize/demo_locomotion.py